24 Kid-Friendly Minute to Win It Games

 Sponge Water Relay

-Kids must soak up water with a sponge, run to the other side of the yard, and squeeze it into a cup.
-The team that fills their cup the fastest wins.
+Players must soak up water with a sponge, run to the other side of the yard, and squeeze it into a cup.
+The team that fills its cup the fastest wins.
+Once we played this at a summer party, my nephew squeezed the sponge while running back to the cup only to realize it at the cup.

 Lego Tower Challenge

-Each kid gets a pile of Legos and must build the tallest, most stable tower in one minute.
+Each player gets a pile of Legos and must build the tallest, most stable tower in one minute.

 At a sleepover, my nephew rushed too fast, and his tower collapsed in the last five seconds.
-Another kid took her time and won with a perfectly balanced tower.
+Another player took her time and won with a perfectly balanced tower.

-Mom Tip: For younger kids, let them use Duplos or wooden blocks.
+Mom Tip: To simplify, use Duplos or wooden blocks.

 Pom-Pom Blow

-Each kid gets a pom-pom and must blow it across the table using only a straw.
+Each player gets a pom-pom and must blow it across the table using only a straw.
 First to the finish line wins.

-Mom Tip: Use cotton balls if you don’t have pom-poms.
+Mom Tip: You can use cotton balls if you don’t have pom-poms.

 Balloon Pop Race

-Each kid gets a balloon and must pop it—but they can only use their hands, feet, or by sitting on it.
+Each player gets a balloon and must pop it, but they can only use their hands, feet, or sit on it.

 At a backyard party, one girl sat on her balloon, but it wouldn’t pop.
 She ended up bouncing up and down until she finally got it.